NicodemeB/node-reveal.js/slides/offline/ucis_siedel_04_asxckiikt5.md

 VVVVV
 ## Importance of the tool

-- Important tool for non-lawyer
+- Important tool for **non-lawyer**
 - Three parts
 	- Negotiate ADR contract clauses
 	- Participate in ADR processes
 	- Act as third party in resolving work disputes

 Notes:
+Non-lawyer: because we don't need them to resole the dispute in a more business oriented way

 - Negotiate ADR contract clauses
 	- Understand what we are negotiating
 - Participate in ADR processes
 	- Understand what are those processes
 - 3rd party
 	- You will be the arbitrator / mediator resolving day to day disputes
-                - Family disputes, working disputes ...
+		- **Family disputes, working disputes** ...

 >>>>>